 Welcome fellow travelers of Middle-earth!

-On July 10th, 2017 it was announced that the 3rd annual New York Tolkien Conference would not be taking place this year.
+On July 10th, 2017 it was announced that the 3rd annual New York Tolkien Conference would not be taking place.
 This decision was based on extenuating, and unfortunate family circumstances.
 The details of which can be found in this post.

 The Conference images used for this site were illustrated by Luke Spooner of Carrion House

 For all Inquiries Please Email Anthony at Mythinkbooks@gmail.com